Non-profit

 Contact InfluenceWatch with suggested edits or tips for additional profiles.

 The McKnight Foundation is a Minnesota-based foundation that funds many programs and organizations, including numerous left-of-center advocacy groups.
-Among the programs the foundation invests in are the arts, education, environmentalist programs, and international development.
+Among the areas the foundation invests in are the arts, education, environmentalist programs, and international development.
 Most of the donations to domestic programs are towards programs and initiatives in the Midwest.
+1 2

 Overview

-The McKnight Foundation is a foundation that funds numerous programs related towards the arts, sciences, and the environment.
-It is based in Minneapolis, Minnesota and has a strong Minnesota focus in its giving.
+The McKnight Foundation is a grantmaking institution that funds numerous programs related towards the arts, sciences, and the environment.
+It is based in Minneapolis, Minnesota and has a strong Minnesota focus to its giving.
 The foundation was founded by William L. McKnight, a founder of the 3M Corporation, and his wife, Maude, in 1953.
 The foundation was endowed independently by the McKnights and has no direct ties to 3M.
-1
+3

 Leadership

 Kate Wolford was president of the McKnight Foundation from 2006 through 2019.
 She previously worked as president of Lutheran World Relief for 13 years.
-4 Wolford made $429,302 in salary and other compensation as president, according to the Foundation’s 2015 tax return.
-5
+9 Wolford made $429,302 in salary and other compensation as president, according to the McKnight Foundation’s 2015 tax return.
+10

 Nichol Higdon is McKnight Foundation vice president for finance and operations.
-Prior to joining McKnight, she worked for various local YMCA organizations in leadership positions.
-7
+Prior to joining McKnight, she worked for local YMCA organizations in leadership positions.
+13

 Financials

-In the past, the foundation has supported the Tides Foundation, the Tides Center, and the Union of Concerned Scientists.
-14
+The foundation has previously given grants to the Tides Foundation, the Tides Center, and the Union of Concerned Scientists.
+21

 References